Samuel Heilman

-Samuel C. Heilman is a professor of Sociology at Queens College of the City University of New York who focuses on social ethnography of contemporary Jewish Orthodox movements.
+Samuel C. Heilman is a professor of Sociology at Queens College, City University of New York, who focuses on social ethnography of contemporary Orthodox Jewish movements.

 Personal

 Heilman was born in May, 1946, to Henry and Lucia Heilman, both Polish survivors of the Holocaust who were saved by Oskar Schindler.
 After World War II, the family went to West Germany with the encouragement of the American occupation forces, who wanted a Jewish presence there.
 Heilman is married to Ellin Marcia Heilman, a psychologist in private practice.
-Together, they live in New Rochelle, NY and have four children - Adam, Uriel, Avram, and Jonah.
+Together, they live in New Rochelle, New York and have four children - Adam, Uriel, Avram, and Jonah.

 Heilman identifies as an Orthodox Jew, a member of the same group which he professionally studies.

+He received his Ph.D. from the University of Pennsylvania.

 Scholarship

-Heilman holds the Harold Proshansky Chair in Jewish Studies at the CUNY Graduate Center of Queens College of the City University of New York, where he also serves as a Distinguished Professor of Sociology.
+Heilman holds the Harold Proshansky Chair in Jewish Studies at the CUNY Graduate Center, and is a Distinguished Professor of Sociology at Queens College, City University of New York.

 Heilman has been frequently quoted in, and written op-ed pieces for various publications that reflect his standing as a respected voice on issues relating to American Jewish life.